 Working at CACHS has been a wonderful opportunity both personally and professionally.
-My wife and I moved to Alberta in 2011, and through CACHS and other community involvements Lacombe has become our long-term home.
+My wife and I moved to Alberta in 2011.
+Through CACHS and other community involvements Lacombe has become our long-term home.
 Teaching largely social studies and physical education has allowed me professional balance and appreciation for a wide variety of students.
-CACHS athletics has been a highlight of my teaching career as well -- through my role as a teacher-coach in girls basketball and boys soccer along with fulfilling CACHS’ Athletic Director position.
-I completed a Bachelor of Education program at the University of Western Ontario, and a Master of Education in Educational Studies at the University of Alberta.
+CACHS athletics has been a highlight of my teaching career as well -- through my role as a teacher-coach in girls basketball and boys soccer along with fulfilling the athletic director role at CACHS.
+I completed a Bachelor of Arts with an honours major in history and a major in physical education at Redeemer University.
+I also completed a Bachelor of Education program at the University of Western Ontario, and my Master of Education in Educational Studies at the University of Alberta.

 Mrs Diane McLeod